ECCC-MSC/open-data/canada.ca_upcoming/msc-data/obs_radar/readme_radarimage-datamart_en.md

 ECCC is in the process of replacing its old C-Band radars with new dual-pol S-Band radars.
 This radar renewal project extends over several years and the installation of radar is done progressively (For more information, see the Products documentation section below).

 The first radar has already been installed in Radisson (Saskatchewan) and some products are already available.
 Several changes that impact the products/users are planned in this project.
-Below are the most important:
+Below are the most important :

-* Existing products (PRECIPET, CAPPI, …) will remain the same but with better quality
+* Existing products (PRECIPET, CAPPI, …) will remain the same but with better quality.
-* The temporal resolution has been improved and the products are going to be available every 6 minutes instead of 10 minutes (impact on the filename)
+* The temporal resolution has been improved and the products are going to be available every 6 minutes instead of 10 minutes (impact on the filename).
-* The 3-letter radar ID is replaced by a 5-letter ID (example: the current ID C-band Radisson radar is XRA and is replaced by CASRA)
+* The 3-letter radar ID is replaced by a 5-letter ID (example: the current ID C-band Radisson radar is XRA and is replaced by CASRA).
-* Some other new products will emerge in the future and be available externally
+* Some other new products will emerge in the future and be available externally.

 What will happen with the availability of these products and the impact on users?

 * For a certain period, the product (PRECIPET, CAPPI, …) will be generated with the same 3-letter ID (same filenames) and the same frequency (each 10 minutes).
 During this period, these products will be pushed in the same directories (ex: http://dd.meteo.gc.ca/radar/PRECIPET/GIF/XRA).
-It help to manage the transition
+It help to manage the transition.
-* In parallel, we will provide these products with the new 5-letters ID and every 6 minutes in a new directory (ex: http://dd.meteo.gc.ca/radar/PRECIPET/GIF/CASRA )
+* In parallel, we will provide these products with the new 5-letters ID and every 6 minutes in a new directory (ex: http://dd.meteo.gc.ca/radar/PRECIPET/GIF/CASRA).
-* Users will be informed as and when new radars are installed and their products are available following the same procedure described above
+* Users will be informed as and when new radars are installed and their products are available following the same procedure described above.

-Example (The Radisson case):
+Example (The Radisson case) :

-* The 3-lettre ID product every 10 minutes (Temporary) : http://dd.meteo.gc.ca/radar/PRECIPET/GIF/XRA/
+* __The 3-lettre ID product every 10 minutes (Temporary)__ : http://dd.meteo.gc.ca/radar/PRECIPET/GIF/XRA/
-* The 5-letter ID products every 6 minutes (Permanently) : http://dd.meteo.gc.ca/radar/PRECIPET/GIF/CASRA
+* __The 5-letter ID products every 6 minutes (Permanently)__ : http://dd.meteo.gc.ca/radar/PRECIPET/GIF/CASRA

 ## Support